 What is Multithreading in Java

 Multithreading means multiple threads of execution concurrently.
 The process of executing multiple threads simultaneously (concurrently) is called multithreading in Java.

 In other words, multithreading is a technique or programming concept in which a program (process) is divided into two or more subprograms (subprocesses), each of which can perform different tasks simultaneously (at the same time and in parallel manner).
 Each subprogram of a program is called thread in Java.

 Look at the below figure where a Java program has three threads, one main and two others.
-The other two threads ThreadA and ThreadB are created and started from the main thread.
-When a program contains multiple flows of control, it is called multithreaded program.
+The other two threads, ThreadA and ThreadB are created and started from the main thread.

 Once initiated by the main thread, thread ThreadA and ThreadB run simultaneously and share the resources together.
 It is the same as people living in a joint family and sharing certain resources among all of them.

 When a program contains more than one thread, the CPU can switch between two threads to execute them at the same time.
 The switching between two threads is known as context switch.

 The switching from one thread to another thread occurs so fast that it appears to the users that all threads are being executed at the same time.
 But in reality, only one thread is executed at a time.